Corporate History and Profile

 Hal Leonard is also the leading publisher of songbooks; Real Books and fake books; sheet music; band, orchestra and choral arrangements for schools; music reference publications; children's music products; educational magazines; and more.
 Many new titles are enhanced with supplemental audio and video files online for download and streaming.

 The company leads the way in technology, developing eBooks, digital sheet music, apps and more.
-Hal Leonard operates many popular websites and markets its products and content via a vast network of online retailers.
+Hal Leonard operates many popular websites including SheetMusicDirect with thousands of songs arranged for different instruments available for download, and GuitarInstructor.com for online guitar lessons and tab.

 In 2014, Hal Leonard made a substantial investment in Noteflight, LLC, an innovative music technology company dedicated to reinventing the way people create, share and use digital sheet music.
 This online community allows users to edit, display, play back and share music notation in a cloud-based web browser, on any device.
 Noteflight has an active subscriber base of nearly 1.5 million music enthusiasts and educators.